mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

     }
 ~~~

-The proxy settings are saved to the _settings.json_ file.
+The proxy settings are saved to the `settings.json` file.

-* OR Set the OS environment variables http_proxy and https_proxy, in a terminal from which VSC will be run
+* OR Set the OS environment variables `http_proxy` and `https_proxy`, in a terminal from which VSC will be run
 ~~~{.sh}
    $ export http_proxy=http://xxx.xxx.xxx.xxx
    $ export https_proxy=http://xxx.xxx.xxx.xxx